 Design details of the premier cruise ship

-The vessel is designed to cater the rapidly developing Asian cruise market.
-It will have a total length of 335m and width of 39.7m.
-It will have an engine capacity of 76,800kW and operate at a speed of 23.44k.
+The vessel is designed to accommodate the rapidly developing Asian cruise market.
+It has a total length of 335m and width of 39.7m.
+The 76,800kW-capacity engine enables the ship to operate at a speed of 23.44k.

-The 19-deck cruise ship will have the capacity to accommodate 3,400 passengers and 2,000 crew members, a planned crew-to-guest ratio of 1:1.7, the highest in any Asia Pacific cruise ship.
+The 19-deck cruise ship can accommodate 3,400 passengers and 2,000 crewmembers, a planned crew-to-guest ratio of 1:1.7, the highest in any Asia Pacific cruise ship.

 Accommodation aboard Genting Dream

-The German-built cruise ship is designed with spacious interiors and is claimed to become one of the world's biggest and spacious cruise ships.
-With 1,680 cabins, 1,278 outside cabins and 3,360 passenger cabins spread over two exclusive floors of Dream Suites, the ship will offer a variety of accommodation options for the guests.
+The German-built cruise ship is designed with spacious interiors and is claimed to become one of the world’s biggest and most spacious cruise ships.
+With 1,680 cabins, 1,278 outdoor cabins and 3,360 passenger cabins spread over two exclusive floors, the ship offers a variety of accommodation options for guests.

-The suites will measure between 32m² and 183m², with approximately 70% of the staterooms featuring a private balcony and more than 100 connecting rooms providing convenient family vacation for extended facilities.
-Services to the suites will include European butler service and special privileges.
+The suites measure between 32m² and 183m², with approximately 70% of the staterooms featuring a private balcony and more than 100 connecting rooms, convenient for extended families.
+Services to the suites include European butler service and special privileges.

 Food and dining facilities

-Genting Dream will feature 35 restaurants and bars, offering a wide choice of dining experiences for the guests.
-The restaurants will offer regional cuisines, with an emphasis on Asian and Chinese dishes, as well as international flavours such as Japanese, South East Asian, Italian and more.
+Genting Dream features 35 restaurants and bars, offering a wide choice of dining experiences for guests.
+The restaurants offer regional cuisine, with an emphasis on Asian and Chinese dishes, as well as international flavours such as Japanese, South East Asian, Italian, and more.

-A 610m wrap around the promenade will be a special place for dining as it will offer seaside dining and lounging from morning to evening in a variety of themed venues.
+A 610m wrap around the promenade forms a special dining location, offering seaside dining and lounging throughout the day in a variety of themed venues.

 Recreation venues and other facilities

-A variety of recreation venues will be available aboard, including multiple pool types, six water slides, play rooms, a rope climbing course, a bowling alley, mahjong, card rooms, and duty-free shopping.
+A variety of recreation venues are available on-board, including multiple pool types, six water slides, play rooms, a rope climbing course, a bowling alley, mahjong, card rooms, and duty-free shopping.

-Health and wellness facilities including state-of-the-art Asian and Western spas, a beauty salon, barbershop, and health club will enhance the guest experience.
-Other regular activities will include wine tasting and inspirational speeches to enrich the guests' time at sea.
+Health and wellness facilities include state-of-the-art Asian and Western spas, a beauty salon, barbershop and health club enhance the guest experience.
+Other regular activities include wine tasting and inspirational speeches to enrich the guests’ time at sea.